kamui/rack-accept_headers/README.md

 **Rack::AcceptHeaders** is a suite of tools for Ruby/Rack applications that eases the complexity of building and interpreting the Accept* family of [HTTP request headers][rfc].

+This is a fork of [rack-accept](https://github.com/mjijackson/rack-accept).
+The major addition being accept-extension parameter support.

 Some features of the library are:

   * Strict adherence to [RFC 2616][rfc], specifically [section 14][rfc-sec14]